Frequently Asked Questions

-Active duty/reserve/retired military members and authorized VAFB DoD employee may have a maximum of 5 visitors in the field at any given time.
-The visitor must have all required state hunting license and shall register as a vistor hunter and pay the annual VAFB fee with the iSportsman web-based app.
+Active duty/reserve/retired military members and authorized VSFB DoD employee may have a maximum of 5 visitors in the field at any given time.
+The visitor must have all required state hunting license and shall register as a visitor hunter and pay the annual VSFB fee with the iSportsman web-based app.

 Big Game Hunters must wear blaze orange cap/hat and vest or outer garment in all hunting areas with the exception of Archery areas.
-This rule is year around.
+This rule is enforced during the Vandenberg Deer Season.
 Blaze orange broken up with camouflage is acceptable.